juraj80/my100daysofcode/days/61-63-github-api/readme.md

 #### Pro tip: getting help in Python

 Let's use the Github API to get the most popular repos for a user.
-Popularity is defined as the numebr of star(gazers) a repo obtained during its lifetime.
+Popularity is defined as the number of star(gazers) a repo obtained during its lifetime.

 When working with _pygithub_ expect to do some object inspection on the fly, here is where you might want to learn about [Python's help methods](https://pybit.es/python-help.html):